Electronics

 those that carry radio and

-television programmes) or store and process
+television programs) or store and process

 information.
 Think of something like a microwave